-Important: Each question uses a 100mm scale so that the assessor may place a mark anywhere along the scale within each box.
-This allows the assessor to be more specific when defining the child's ability for each task.
+Important: Each question uses a 100mm scale so that the observer may place a mark anywhere along the scale within each box.
+This allows the observer to be more specific when defining the child's developmental level for each task.